Interest Rate in Kenya

 Kenya - Interest Rate

-At its latest meeting held on 25 September, the Monetary Policy Committee (MPC) of Kenya’s Central Bank decided to keep the Central Bank Rate (CBR) steady at 9.00%.
+At its latest meeting held on 27 November, the Monetary Policy Committee (MPC) of Kenya’s Central Bank opted to keep the Central Bank Rate (CBR) on hold at 9.00%.
 The Bank’s decision was in line with market expectations.

 Kenya Interest Rate Forecast

-FocusEconomics Consensus Forecast panelists expect the Bank Rate to end 2018 at 8.83%.
-For 2019, panelists project that the Bank Rate will be reduced to 8.70% by the end of the year.
+FocusEconomics Consensus Forecast panelists expect the Bank Rate to end 2019 at 8.92%.
+For 2020, panelists project that the Bank Rate will be increased to 9.17% by the end of the year.

 Kenya - Interest Rate Data